-The Act authorizes the Commission to enter into Conciliation Agreements with persons who are subjects of investigations.
-Such an agreement allows a person to resolve a Complaint (or potential complaint) through an administrative settlement agreement to avoid the inconvenience and expense of a public hearing.
+The Act authorizes the Commission to enter into Conciliation (or settlement) Agreements with those who are either the subject of an Ethics Commission investigation or against who a Complaint has been filed.
+Settlements allow these individuals to avoid the inconvenience and expense of a public hearing.

-Conciliation agreements may be entered into at any stage of an investigation or proceeding.
-The respondent's cooperation, and the savings of time and expense, are matters the Commission considers in establishing the penalties to be imposed.
+Conciliation Agreements may be entered into at any stage of an investigation or proceeding.

 All Conciliation Agreements are subject to public disclosure.
-Copies of all agreements can be obtained by contacting the Ethics Commission office.
+Copies of all agreements may be obtained by contacting the Ethics Commission.